Student exchange in Germany

 Our high school programs

 In Germany, we offer several exchange programs.
 Read more about our programs in Germany.

 Choose where in Germany you want to study

 Northern, Western, Southern or Eastern Germany?
-With us, you can choose where in Germany you want to spend your exchange year.
-Check out our regional choices and secure your spot today.Region Choice
+With us, students can choose where in Germany they want to spend their exchange year.
+Check out our regional choices and secure a spot today.Region Choice

 About High School in Germany